abhirupmjdr/CS6910_A1/README.md

 python train.py --wandb_entity myname --wandb_project myprojectname -e 5
 ```

-you can use multiple parameters to get your desired output.Let say you want to do 5 `epochs` having 4 layers of neurons and in each layer there are 64 nodes with the activation function as tanh, then you need to use the following code,
+you can use multiple parameters to get your desired output.
+Let say you want to do 5 `epochs` having 4 layers of neurons and in each layer there are 64 nodes with the activation function as tanh, then you need to use the following code,
 ```
 python train.py --wandb_entity myname --wandb_project myprojectname --num_layers 4 --hidden_size 64 --activation "tanh"
 ```